woossi0/suite/docs/usermanual/source/cartography/rt/pointstacker.rst

      - Count of all different input points represented by this point

-The output can be styled as desired using a ``<PointSymbolizer>``.
+The output can be styled as desired using a standard ``<PointSymbolizer>``.

 Example
 -------

 The map image above shows point stacking applied to a dataset of world volcanoes.
 (The map image also shows a base map layer.)
 The stacked points are symbolized by appropriate icons and labels.
-This is produced by the following SLD:
+It is produced by the following SLD.
+You can adapt this SLD to your data with minimal effort by adjusting the parameters.

 .. code-block:: xml